We specialize in independent and advertising-related filmmaking,

 Director/DP

-Director of Photography Josh Salzman successfully straddles the seemingly incongruous world of documentary and commercial filmmaking.
+Director of Photography Josh Salzman successfully straddles the seemingly incongruous worlds of documentary and commercial filmmaking.
 His skills for visual storytelling and creative collaboration have made him an invaluable asset to each project he dives into.

 Other past highlights include “Under the Gun” for director Stephanie Soechtig and Katie Couric, and “ForEveryone.Net” by director JessicaYu, both standouts from Sundance 2016.
 Also from Slamdance 2016, “Los Punks: We Are All We Have” by director Angela Boatwright.
 Other recent collaborations include two premieres from Sundance 2018: “The Devil We Know” for director Stephanie Soechtig, and “Inventing Tomorrow”, for academy award-nominee director Laura Nix.